WHO WE ARE

 Individuals are afforded the right to choose their own path to recovery and have it look the that works for them.
 Abstinence is not the only option that is offered or available.
 Programs such as the Residents in Recovery virtual outpatient option, allows individuals to be active in their addiction, while still attending day programing.
 Through this recovery path, individuals can develop coping skills and gain a better understanding of themselves and addiction.
 Residents in Recovery remains an active participant in the community distribution take-home-naloxone kits and other harm reduction initiatives.
 Meeting clients where they are at is the cornerstone of the the Residents in Recovery vision.

 Taking an integrated approach to care allows all those involved to have a better understanding of the individual's needs and ensures that every person gets the highest level of care, from those that are best able to provide that care.
 Introductions, supported meetings, engagement and advocacy go a long way in building trust in a system that has let many of those with mental health and addiction issues down.
 Individuals are able to learn and grow in their recovery and should not be judged or shamed for mistakes.
 Many of those in the residential programs at Residents in Recovery are on their second, third or even forth attempt.
 Learning from each time, knowing that they will always be welcomed back when they are ready.
 Delivering recovery programs in this way has been proving itself with positive outcomes since 2018 at Residents in Recovery.
-The number of multi-year continuously abstinent clients continues to grow, with some of them with multiple years of clean time, even working for the organization today.
+The number of multi-year continuously abstinent clients continues to grow, with some of these clients with multiple years of clean time, even working for Residents in Recovery today.